Adding, Updating and Removing Members' Dependents

 Coverage for New Residents

 Dependents establishing residence in British Columbia are eligible for coverage as outlined in the B.C.
 Residents section of this website.

 Cancelling a Dependent's Group Coverage

 A dependent's group coverage will be cancelled at the end of the month he/she ceases to be eligible.
-Please have your employee complete a Group Change Request form, along with all required supporting documents, to cancel group coverage if any of the following situations occur:
+Please have your employee complete and submit a Group Change Request form, along with all required supporting documents, to cancel group coverage if any of the following situations occur:

 - married or living and cohabiting in a marriage-like relationship